safoun10/safoun10/README.md

 <!-- Your hits or visitors
 site: http://hits.dwyl.com or https://visitor-badge.glitch.me
-Both apis are in trouble due to the number of requests, if you know any other to register visitors, great -->
+Both API's are in trouble due to the number of requests, if you know any other to register visitors, great -->

 <hr>